-This definition represents a new paradigm and reflects a shift from technology for efficiency to technology for people.
+This definition represents a new paradigm and reflects a shift from a from technology for efficiency to technology for people.
 It ensures smart city initiatives and technologies are tailored to the needs of urban communities and their broader societal and environmental contexts.
-Unlike earlier smart city models, which were primarily technology-driven23, this approach centers smart city activities on people's needs by maximizing transparency as well as community participation, representation and control.
+Unlike earlier smart city models, which were primarily technology-driven, this approach centers smart city activities to a focus on people's needs to enhance the quality of life for all residents while addressing broader societal and environmental challenges. by maximizing transparency as well as community participation, representation and control.